PierreDSTGer/LabVIEW_TheUltimateCLDPrepBook_Solutions/README.md

 ## 📂 Repository Structure

 This folder contains two folders.

-The first one contains the statements of each exercices + NI provided VIs and controls + NI solutions The second one contains the solutions presented in the book.
+The first one contains the statements of each exercices + NI provided VIs and controls + NI solutions.

+The second one contains the solutions presented in the book.

 ---